Novus 650 "Mathbox"

 An earlier version of this calculator is known with two integrated circuits in standard dual-inline packages.

-The 6-digit LED display and the rest of the electronic components !
+Turning the circuit board over reveals the 6-digit LED display and the rest of the electronic components—a single resistor!

 This calculator shows the minimalist approach in order to cut down on the manufacturing cost.
 Note how few electronic components it uses -

-An article in the journal New Scientist in December 1976, refering to another calculator in this series, the 852, explained:
+An article in the journal New Scientist in December 1976, referring to another calculator in this series, the 852, explained:

 "Calculator technology has just taken one I further step—and pretty near the last— along the road to miniaturisation.
 National Semiconductor's latest scientific calculator contains no packaged integrated circuit ("chip") as we have come to know it.
 Instead of using the encapsulated chip—in a dual in-line assembly—the silicon microcircuit in this case is bonded on to the printed circuit board direct.